Toyota Chief To Appear Before Congressional Panel

 BRIAN NAYLOR: Good morning, Renee.

-Mr. RAY LAHOOD (Transportation Secretary): Last week, I announced that were investigating whether Toyota acted quickly enough in reporting these safety defects to NHTSA, as well as whether they took all appropriate action to protect consumers.
+RAY LAHOOD: Last week, I announced that we're investigating whether Toyota acted quickly enough in reporting these safety defects to NHTSA, as well as whether they took all appropriate action to protect consumers.
 We have asked Toyota to turn over a wide range of documents which will show us when and how they learned about these safety problems.